InfinityRefactoring/8R-Basic-Archetype/README.md

 -DarchetypeGroupId=com.infinityrefactoring \
 -DarchetypeArtifactId=8R-basic-archetype \
 -DarchetypeVersion=1.0 \
--DarchetypeCatalog=local \
 -DinteractiveMode=false
 ```
+*Note*:

-*Note*: Replace `com.example` and `my-artifact` by something more appropriate for your project.
+* Replace `com.example` and `my-artifact` by something more appropriate for your project.
 The value of the attribute `-Dversion` is the version of your project.
+* You too can use it directly in the Eclipse IDE.
+Create a new maven project and select the archetype: 8R-basic-archetype

 ## Licensing